 When requesting an access token, NFc goes first to its local NRF, which authenticates NFc and then forwards or redirects the request to the target NRF, where a NFp has registered its services.
 In this case the local NRF authenticates the NFc and the target NRF (holding the policy for NFp services) provides the access token for NFp service.

-Comment: This variant uses the model of inter-PLMN service access authorization also for intra-PLMN cases with multiple NRFs (with OAuth2 Authorization Server role), i.e., with an NFc registered as OAuth2 client to one NRF (local NRF) and with access token requests issued by this NFc always going through this specific/local NRF and being forwarded or redirected to the target NRF (with OAuth2 Authorization Server role) where the NFp has registered its services.
+Comment: This variant uses the model of inter-PLMN service access authorization also for intra-PLMN cases with multiple NRFs (with OAuth 2.0 Authorization Server role), i.e., with an NFc registered as OAuth 2.0 client to one NRF (local NRF) and with access token requests issued by this NFc always going through this specific/local NRF and being forwarded or redirected to the target NRF (with OAuth 2.0 Authorization Server role) where the NFp has registered its services.

-This deployment model can also apply to deployments where NFc is registered or known as Oauth client at a NRF that is not necessarily close to NFc, e.g., an AMF registered in a PLMN wide NRF.
+This deployment model can also apply to deployments where NFc is registered or known as OAuth 2.0 client at a NRF that is not necessarily close to NFc, e.g., an AMF registered in a PLMN wide NRF.